Love made me an inventor

 Barankitse insists that Maison Shalom is not an orphanage, despite its mission to aid children.
 First and foremost, she says, it is a story about God’s love.

-“Maggy wants to foment a revolution -- she calls it a revolution of love,” said Emmanuel Katongole, a Duke Divinity School professor and co-director of the Center for Reconciliation who has written a book about Barankitse and other African leaders. “...not only in Ruyigi, in Burundi, beyond Burundi...to the whole world -- a revolution of love.”
+“Maggy wants to foment a revolution -- she calls it a revolution of love,” said Emmanuel Katongole, founding co-director of Duke Divinity School's Center for Reconciliation who has written a book about Barankitse and other African leaders. “...not only in Ruyigi, in Burundi, beyond Burundi...to the whole world -- a revolution of love.”